History of ontology: 20th century

-Hartmann

-Nicolai Hartmann is a 20th-century philosopher within the continental tradition of philosophy.
+Nicolai Hartmann is a 20th-century philosopher within the Continental tradition of philosophy.
 He interprets ontology as Aristotle's science of being qua being: the science of the most general characteristics of entities, usually referred to as categories, and the relations between them.
-According to Hartmann, the most general categories are moments of being (existence and essence), modes of being (reality and ideality) and modalities of being (possibility, actuality and necessity).
+According to Hartmann, the most general categories are moments of being (existence and essence), modes of being (reality and ideality), and modalities of being (possibility, actuality, and necessity).
 Every entity has both existence and essence.
 Reality and ideality, by contrast, are two disjunctive categories: every entity is either real or ideal.
-Ideal entities are universal, returnable and always existing while real entities are individual, unique and destructible.
+Ideal entities are universal, returnable and always existing, while real entities are individual, unique, and destructible.
 Among the ideal entities are mathematical objects and values.
-The modalities of being are divided into the absolute modalities (actuality and non-actuality) and the relative modalities (possibility, impossibility and necessity).
-The relative modalities are relative in the sense that they depend on the absolute modalities: something is possible, impossible or necessary because something else is actual.
-Hartmann asserts that reality is made up of four levels (inanimate, biological, psychological and spiritual) that form a hierarchy.
+The modalities of being are divided into the absolute modalities (actuality and non-actuality) and the relative modalities (possibility, impossibility, and necessity).
+The relative modalities are relative in the sense that they depend on the absolute modalities: something is possible, impossible, or necessary because something else is actual.
+Hartmann asserts that reality is made up of four levels (inanimate, biological, psychological, and spiritual) that form a hierarchy.

-Carnap

 Rudolf Carnap proposed that the truth value of ontological statements about the existence of entities depends on the linguistic framework in which these statements are made: they are internal to the framework.
 As such, they are often trivial in that it just depends on the rules and definitions within this framework.
 For example, it follows analytically from the rules and definitions within the mathematical framework that numbers exist.
 The problem Carnap saw with traditional ontologists is that they try to make framework-independent or external statements about what really is the case.
-Such statements are at best pragmatic considerations about which framework to choose and at worst outright meaningless, according to Carnap.
-For example, there is no matter of fact as to whether realism or idealism is true, their truth depends on the adopted framework.
-The job of philosophers is not to discover which things exist by themselves but "conceptual engineering": to create interesting frameworks and to explore the consequences of adopting them.
-The choice of framework is guided by practical considerations like expedience or fruitfulness since there is no framework-independent notion of truth.
+Such statements are at best pragmatic considerations about which framework to choose, and at worst outright meaningless, according to Carnap.
+For example, there is no matter of fact as to whether realism or idealism is true: their truth depends on the adopted framework.
+The job of philosophers is not to discover which things exist by themselves but is a kind of "conceptual engineering" to create interesting frameworks and to explore the consequences of adopting them.
+Since there is no framework-independent notion of truth, the choice of framework is guided by practical considerations like expedience or fruitfulness.